glennmusa/mock-spacestation/README.md

 1. **Latency**

-    The Mock Groundstation is located in East US and the Mock Spacestation is located in Australia to simulate the speed of light latency and many international hops communication with the International Space Station goes through.
+    The Mock Groundstation is located in East US and the Mock Spacestation is located in Australia to simulate the speed of light latency and many international hops that communication with the ISS traverses.

 2. **Bandwidth**

-    The Mock Spacestation is configured out of the box to synchronize with the Mock Groundstation at the actual bandwidth cap when communicating with the International Spacestation: 2 *megabits* per second.
+    The Mock Spacestation is configured out of the box to synchronize with the Mock Groundstation at the actual bandwidth cap when communicating with the ISS: 2 *megabits* per second.

 3. **Processing at the Edge and bursting down to the cloud**

-    When the Azure Space team performed their genomics experiment, they used High Performance Compute on the International Spacestation with the HPE Spaceborne Computer 2 to perform intensive work at the edge to determine what is important enough to send back to Earth, then transmitted just those important bits through the narrow 2 Mbps pipe, then scaled up analysis and compute on a global scale with Azure.
+    When the Azure Space team performed their genomics experiment, they used computing power of the HPE SBC2 on-board the ISS to perform intensive work at the edge to determine what is important enough to send back to Earth, then transmitted just those important bits through the narrow 2 megabit per second pipe, then scaled up analysis and compute on a global scale with Azure.

 ## Get started with mock-spacestation